mehmaniayaz/Object-Counter/README.md

 the reduction of resolution did not incur considerbale bias to our model.

 ## Conclusions <a name="conclusions"></a>
-We demonstrate that through a combination of manual and automatic data augmentation, accuracy of training and validation set can go up to X%.
-This is in contrast to a purely automatic augmentation method where the accuracy increases to x%.
+We demonstrate that, even with a small data sample of 100 images per class, through a combination of manual and automatic data augmentation, accuracy of training and validation set can go up to 95% and 65% respectively.
 Future work will include an examination of non-ideal backgrounds and mixture of objects of different kinds.

 ## Dataset <a name="dataset"></a>